Exploiting Prior Information in Block Sparse Signals: Abstract

 \section{Abstract}

 We study the problem of recovering a block-sparse signal from under-sampled observations.
-The non-zero values of such signals appear in few blocks, and their recovery is often accomplished using a $\ell_{1,2}$ optimization problem.
-In applications such as DNA micro-arrays, some prior information about the block support, i.e., blocks containing non-zero elements, is available.
+The non-zero values of such signals appear in few blocks, and their recovery is often accomplished using an $\ell_{1,2}$ optimization problem.
+In applications such as DNA micro-arrays, some extra information about the distribution of non-zero blocks is available; i.e., the number of non-zero blocks in certain subsets of the blocks is known.
 A typical way to consider the extra information in recovery procedures is to solve a weighted $\ell_{1,2}$ problem.
-In this paper, we consider a block sparse model, where the block support has intersection with some given subsets of blocks with known probabilities.
-Our goal in this work is to minimize the number of required linear Gaussian measurements for perfect recovery of the signal by tuning the weights of a weighted $\ell_{1,2}$ problem.
+In this paper, we consider a block-sparse model which is accompanied with a partitioning of the blocks; besides the overall block-sparsity level of the signal, we assume to know the block-sparsity of each subset in the partition.
+Our goal in this work is to minimize the number of required linear measurements for perfect recovery of the signal by tuning the weights of a weighted $\ell_{1,2}$ problem.
 For this goal, we apply tools from conic integral geometry and derive closed-form expressions for the optimal weights.
 We show through precise analysis and simulations that the weighted $\ell_{1,2}$ problem with optimal weights significantly outperforms the regular $\ell_{1,2}$ problem.
-We further examine the sensitivity of the optimal weights to the mismatch of block probabilities, and conclude stability under small probability deviations.
+We further show that the optimal weights are robust against the inaccuracies of prior information.